 Pros: Granite’s beautiful mottling and the host of colors and patterns found in nature make each piece one of a kind.
 It stands up well to splashes, knife nicks, heat, and other wear and tear.

-Cons: Like most stone, granite must be sealed every so often to avoid stains.
+Cons: Like most stones, granite must be sealed every so often to avoid stains.
 And its heaviness means you’ll need very sturdy cabinet boxes to support the weight.

 Pros: Nothing beats marble for sheer elegance.
 It stands up to heat well, and because it remains perennially cool, it’s a traditional choice for pastry and baking stations (read: Dough won’t get too soft).